ncatlab/nlab-content/pages/5/5/9/3/3955/content.md

 ## Idea ##

-The category of [[smooth manifolds]] is not [[cartesian closed]], even when [[infinite dimensional manifolds]] are allowed.
+The category of [[smooth manifolds]] is not [[cartesian closed]], even when [[infinite-dimensional manifold]]s are allowed.
 However, that does not mean that _no_ mapping spaces between certain smooth manifolds can be given the structure of a smooth manifold.
 This is true when the source is compact.
 Thus, in particular, this applies to [[loop spaces]].

 The method of proving this depends mostly on the structure of the target and only minimally on that of the source.
 It is not hard to generalise it to manifolds with boundary (to get, for example, [[path spaces]]), or even manifolds with corners.
 This raises the obvious question as to how general this result can be made.
 The purpose of this page is to determine the answer.
 Our conjecture is the following: